Method-of-Moments Inference for GLMs and Doubly Robust Functionals under Proportional Asymptotics: Introduction

 \subsection{Organization}

 To elaborate on the main thesis of the paper, we divide our discussions into the following subsections.
-In Section \ref{sec:glm} we present our results on inference in GLMs followed by its applications in observational studies collected in Section \ref{sec:obs}.
-Subsequently, Section \ref{sec:sims} validates the theoretical results via numerical experiments.
-Our article ends by discussing some open problems in Section \ref{sec:discussion}.
+In Sections~\ref{sec:glm} (knowing $\bSigma$) and \ref{sec:unknown} (not knowing $\bSigma$), we present our results on inference in GLMs followed by its applications in observational studies collected in Section~\ref{sec:obs}.
+Subsequently, Section~\ref{sec:sims} validates the theoretical results via numerical experiments.
+Our article ends by discussing some open problems in Section~\ref{sec:discussion}.
 All the proof details are deferred to the Appendix.